Furkan-Gulsen/face-classification/README.md

   I experimented with transfer learning models.
 I used the VGG16 model in this section because it gives the best result.
 </p>

-If you want to run real time face emotion recognition:
+If you want to run real time gender classificatin:
 ```python
 python genderClassificationWithDNN.py
 ```